 For up to date guidance on our current restrictions for arrivals please visit our Current Restrictions page.

-This restriction is in place until further notice and is legally enforceable.
+These restrictions are in place until further notice and are legally enforceable.

 All businesses should review their travel policies to ensure that this requirement is accounted for appropriately.
 Businesses may wish to explore the use of video-conferencing and remote meeting tools as an alternative to business travel.

 Foreign & Commonwealth Office travel advice is constantly under review, so that it reflects the latest assessment of risks to British people.

 In response to coronavirus measures FCO are advising against all but essential travel to some countries, cities and regions.
 You must check the travel advice which covers the country you are travelling to.

 FCO may update travel advice several times a day in a developing crisis.